marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 Now, this is a plot that every journal editor will very likely accept.

 Until now, we have seen how to condition our plots according to one factorial variable (```diamonds$cut```).
 It is, in theory, possible to condition plots on any number of factorial variable, though more than two is seldom advisable.
 Two, however, is definitely acceptable and still easy enough to perceive and interpret.
-In **lattice** this is generally done as follows.
+In **lattice** this is generally formulated as

 ```
 y ~ x | g + f